gmisail/rpi-ieee/README.md

 The only package that is require is `ejs`, which can be installed using npm or yarn.
 Note that the command has to be installed globally, since the build script uses the `ejs` command.
 Once this is installed, simply run `sh build.sh`.
-This command will compile the website and output it to the parent directory.
+This command will compile the website and output it to the `public/` directory.
+Note that assets (images, `.css`, etc.) must be put in the `public/assets` directory so that the HTML files can access them.

+After running `sh build.sh`,  the `public` folder should contain the self-contained static website that can be deployed anywhere.

 ## Stack